dovrosenberg/fvtt-ci-testing/README.md

 Note: It is likely that future versions of Foundry will break this.
 So be aware, and once this module is updated, you'll need to redo the steps in *Part One* below to create a new container.

+**Note: in all commands shown below, when you replace [SOME VARIABLE], you should not include the brackets.**

 ## How to use
 ### Part One - Create the Docker container
 This section outlines how to create a Docker container that funds Foundry and executes your Quench tests.
 It should be fairly portable to any CI setup.